How Does PETA End Animal Tests? Just Read Our 2019 Recap to Find Out

 Our work in China—yes, CHINA—made huge strides against animal testing.

 China—where cruel and deadly tests on animals are still required for many cosmetics and personal-care products—is possibly the most notorious country when it comes to tormenting and killing animals in laboratories.
 But after years of pressure from PETA, the Institute for In Vitro Sciences, and some cosmetics companies, the Chinese government approved two more non-animal methods for testing cosmetics products there.
-The two newly approved tests will spare countless animals the pain of caustic substances being dripped into their eyes and rubbed onto their sensitive skin.
+The two newly approved tests will spare countless animals the pain of caustic substances being applied to their eyes and rubbed onto their sensitive skin.

 Fluffy white bunny against bright pink background